JackInSightsV2/Semantic-Media-Compression/04-ethical-considerations/ethical-framework-overview.md

 ## Core Ethical Principles

 ### Authenticity and Truth
-- Clearly label regenerated content as AI-generated
+- Clearly label recreated content as AI-generated
-- Preserve original meaning and intent during regeneration
+- Preserve original meaning and intent during recreation
 - Prevent misuse for creating misleading or false content
 - Maintain attribution to original creators

 ### Consent and Control
 - Get explicit permission before compressing someone's content
 - Allow people to opt out of semantic compression systems
-- Give users control over how their content is used and regenerated
+- Give users control over how their content is used and recreated
 - Respect intellectual property and creator rights

 ### Cultural Respect